Hisayasu Satō: Life and career

 Satō is a very prolific director, having directed about two dozen films in 1988 and 1989.
 To date, he has directed more than fifty films dealing with eroticism, sadism, and horror among the lower classes of Japan.
 He is famous for his "guerilla shooting technique" in which his actors appear on location in public and incorporate unknowing bystanders into the film.
-One notorious example of this technique can be seen in Widow's Perverted Hell (1991) in which the lead actress, nude and bound in S&M gear, appears in a busy downtown location and begs confused passers-by to help her masturbate.
+One notorious example of this technique can be seen in Widow's Perverted Hell (1991) (aka Look Into Me) in which the lead actress, nude and bound in S&M gear, appears in a busy downtown location and begs confused passers-by to help her masturbate.
 Allmovie comments, "Like Divine's memorable strut through the streets of Baltimore in Pink Flamingos, this scene was shot guerrilla-style, with no planning, and some of the reactions from unsuspecting pedestrians are priceless.
 Intended as a dark meditation on the unhinging effects of grief, the mondo aspects of its climactic scene makes the rather lackluster Mibojin Hentai Jigoku worth seeing."

 Satō's 1987 film Temptation of the Mask was important for several reasons.
 One of the first gay films produced by a major pink film director, the film also brought together three members of the shitenno for the first time.
 Takahisa Zeze worked as Satō's assistant director for the film, and through him began hiring future-director Kazuhiro Sano as an actor in his films.
 Zeze later recalled, "I remember once there was a gay pink film, and Satō wanted to use Sano, so I was the go-between and negotiated with him to appear in it.
 That's how we all started working together."

-Satō's second gay-themed film was Muscle, also known as Mad Ballroom Gala (1988), a tribute to Italian director Pier Paolo Pasolini.
+Satō's second gay-themed film was Muscle (1988) (also known as Mad Ballroom Gala), a tribute to Italian director Pier Paolo Pasolini.
 For this film, Satō was awarded the grand prize at the Berlin Gay and Lesbian Festival in 1993.
 From this and later films like Hunters' Sense of Touch (1995), Satō has gained a reputation as one of the few directors who can competently alternate between gay and heterosexual-themed pink films.